 No air relief hole in discharge line.
 Your pump will work harder and have a shorter lifespan without an air relief hole.
 It should be drilled between the pump and check valve, preventing air pressure buildup in the line.

 Lack of maintenance.
 As with anything in your home, regular maintenance of your sump pump is a small investment to make to keep your pump running smoothly and ensure a long lifespan.

 Defective pump or old age.
 As you’ve probably already experienced, sometimes things just fail because they’re defective.
 Sump pumps are no exception.
 On occasion, that can be the reason for them failing.
 Other times they fail because they’re worn out, and it’s just time to replace them.

 Sump pumps have a big responsibility––keeping your home dry.
 Regular maintenance goes a long way in helping them do their job.
 Whatever the reason, sometimes you find your basement flooded due to a failed sump pump.
 When that happens, call our trusted Edelman Inc. plumbers at 217-403-9663.
 We can help.

 - or -

-Edelman Inc. provides air conditioning, heating, plumbing, and electric services to Champaign, Fairbury, Urbana, Bloomington, Dwight, Gibson City, Gilman, Mahomet, Pontiac, Savory, and the surrounding Illinois communities.
+Edelman Inc. provides air conditioning, heating, plumbing, and electric services to Champaign, Fairbury, Urbana, Bloomington, Dwight, Gibson City, Gilman, Mahomet, Pontiac, Savoy, and the surrounding Illinois communities.
 Visit our service area page for more coverage details, call us at 217-403-9663, or request service online today.